hphelion/documentation/compute.networks.howto.md

 - [Rename a port](#RenamePort)
 - [Assign a router to a network](#AssignRouter)

-All of the procedures in this section require that you access the Networks or Routers tab in the Project section of the Horizon Cloud Console, as shown: {#NetworkTab}
+All of the procedures in this section require that you access the Networks or Routers tab in the Project section of the Horizon Cloud Console, as shown: <a name="NetworkTab"></a>

    <br><img src="media/network-tab.png"  alt="" />